 Parent Coordination is a way to problem solve in a cost-effective manner.

 Many parents continue to have disputes during or after the litigation ends.
-Without swift access to court, parents need a process to resolve the dispute in a quicker and less expensive manner.
-One way to quickly resolve these disputes is to utilize the services of a Parent Coordinator.
+Without swift access to court, parents need a process to resolve important issues in a prompt and cost-efficient manner.
+Parents can accomplish this by utilizing the services of a Parent Coordinator.

 What is Parent Coordination?

-Parent Coordination is a dispute-resolution process designed to help parents (1) develop an agreed plan for custody and visitation if no plan is in place and (2) to resolve disputes over existing Court Orders and Parenting Plans.
+Parent Coordination is a dispute-resolution process designed to help parents (1) develop an agreed plan for custody and visitation if no plan is in place and (2) resolve disputes over existing Court Orders and Parenting Plans.
+In short, Parent Coordination is a way to problem-solve cost-effectively.

 What is a Parent Coordinator?